girishji/vimsuggest/foo.md

    nnoremap <key> :VSGrep "<c-r>=expand('<cword>')<cr>"<left>
    ```

-   The grep program is taken from `g:vimsuggest_grepprg` variable or the `:h 'grepprg'` option.
+   The grep program is taken from `g:vimsuggest_grepprg` or the `:h 'grepprg'` option.
 If it contains `$*`, it gets replaced by the command-line arguments.
-Otherwise, arguments are appended to the end of the command.

    ```vim
    let g:vimsuggest_grepprg = 'grep -REIHins $* --exclude-dir=.git --exclude=".*"'